Verseth/ruby-config-loader/README.md

     foo: prod value <%= 10 - 2 %>
 ```

-You cna load it like so.
+You can load it like so.

 ```rb
 loader = ConfigFileManager.new(File.expand_path('config', __dir__))